-- The process is the OS abstraction for execution - It is a collection of resources - It is a unit for management - A process is a program in execution - Programs are static entities with the potential for execution - Process is the animated/active program - " Starts from the program, but also includes dynamic state - " As the representative of the program, it is the "owner" of other resources (memory, files, sockets, ...)

-How to support this abstraction?
+- The process is the OS abstraction for execution - > It is the unit of execution - It is the unit of scheduling - > A process is a program in execution - Programs are static entities with the potential for execution - Process is the animated/active program - > Starts from the program, but also includes dynamic state - As the representative of the program, it is the "owner" of other resources (memory, files, sockets, ...) - > How does the OS implement this abstraction? - How does it share the CPU?